 The progressive component is calculated based on the degree of systemic importance of a bank, such as its size and market share.
 The basic going concern capital requirement of a SIB consists of a base requirement of 4.5 per cent leverage ratio and a 12.86 per cent risk-weighted assets ratio, and a surcharge.
+With the inclusion of the surcharge, Credit Suisse has for instance to comply with a 5 per cent leverage ratio and a 14.3 per cent risk-weighted assets ratio.
 The size of the surcharge is set with respect to the degree of systemic importance (i.e., the total exposure and the market share of the relevant SIB).
-The going concern requirement is further split into a minimum requirement component of a 3 per cent leverage ratio and a 8 per cent risk-weighted assets ratio that a SIB has to maintain at all times, and a buffer component by which a SIB may temporarily fall short (e.g., in the case of losses and under strict conditions).
+The going concern requirement is further split into a minimum requirement component of a 3 per cent leverage ratio and an 8 per cent risk-weighted assets ratio that a SIB has to maintain at all times, and a buffer component by which a SIB may temporarily fall short (e.g., in the case of losses and under strict conditions).

 Systemic banks operating at an international level are further subject to an additional capital requirement to guarantee their recovery or the continuation of their systemic functions in an operating unit while liquidating other units without support from the public (i.e., gone concern requirement).
 By analogy, the gone concern requirement of a G-SIB quantitatively corresponds to its total going concern capital requirement: that is, a minimum 4.5 per cent leverage ratio and a minimum 12.86 per cent risk-weighted assets ratio, plus any surcharges applicable to the relevant G-SIB, to the exclusion of countercyclical buffers.
 After consultation with the SNB, FINMA may lower the level of those requirements, based on the effectiveness of measures taken to improve the global resolvability of the relevant G-SIB group and in consideration with other factors.
 However, the gone concern requirement must not fall below a 3.75 per cent leverage ratio or a 10 per cent risk-weighted assets ratio.
 The gone concern requirement is complied with, as a general rule, by means of bail-in instruments such as bonds with conversion rights, subject to the regulator's decision.
+Following the introduction of gone concern capital requirements for the G-SIBs (UBS and Credit Suisse) in 2016, these now also apply to the SIBs.
 The CAO also provides for specific rules for the treatment of systemically important banks' stakes in their subsidiaries (see below).
 Further amendments to the CAO were introduced in January 2020 to ensure that the parent entities of systemically important financial institutions are sufficiently well capitalised in the event of a crisis.
 In particular, certain group entities of SIB, such as their parents or Swiss units performing systemically important functions, will need to fulfil, both at group level and on a stand-alone basis, the specific requirements with which systemic banks have to comply.